Topics on this page

 More information about this program is available on the Maryland Department of Human Services website.

 Read the regulations: Code of Md.
 Regulations Title 07, Subtitle 03, Chapter 05

 - be unable to work for at least three months due to medical condition (a licensed medical practitioner must complete a medical report); and

-- Have no children under 18 living with you
+- have no children under 18 living with you.

-Countable income may not exceed $185.
+Income - Countable income may not exceed $185.

 All income that the client can actually use is considered available to the client.
-Net earned income and all unearned income, except SSI benefits, of the spouse with whom the client is living is considered to be income to the client in the month received by the spouse. $185 of the spouse's income is disregarded.
+Net earned income and all unearned income, except SSI benefits, of the spouse with whom the client is living, is considered to be income to the client in the month received by the spouse. $185 of the spouse's income is disregarded.
 In-kind income, including vendor payments, third-party payments, and contributions of goods to the client, is not counted as income.
 There are also some other special sources of income, such as educational grants loans, and training stipends that do not count.

-Not more than $1,500 in monthly assets.
+Assets - Resources must not exceed $1,500 in monthly assets.
 An asset is not counted unless it is actually available to you.
 You may have to prove that you cannot sell the asset.
 Some assets are never counted, including your home; household goods and personal items you use in day-to-day living, such as clothing and furniture; one motor vehicle regardless of value; the cash value of one life insurance policy; one burial plot; and limited funds set aside in a separate fund for burial expenses.

-- You can appeal any denial, termination, or reduction of benefits
+You can appeal any denial, termination, or reduction of benefits

 - Appeals must be filed in writing at the DSS office.
 It is best to file it in person and to get a receipt showing that you filed the appeal.